 12.4.
 WAL Data Filtering and Buffering

-Alpha Version: Work in progress.
+Beta Version: Work in progress.

 This section describes the data filtering and buffering mechanism within the ReorderBuffer.

 The discussion begins with the multi-stage filtering process executed by the walsender, which determines which records are eligible for decoding.
-This is followed by a practical demonstration of how the ReorderBuffer accumulates these changes through a concrete transaction scenario.
+This is followed by a demonstration of how the ReorderBuffer accumulates these changes through a concrete transaction scenario.

 Finally, the section provides an overview of the “Spill to Disk” mechanism, which is triggered when the ReorderBuffer exceeds its memory limit.